Important Skills for Administrative Jobs

 Administrative Skills for Resumes, Cover Letters, and Interviews

-Administrative skills are those related to running a business or keeping an office organized.
-Administrative skills are needed for a variety of jobs, ranging from office assistants to secretaries to office managers.
+Administrative skills are those related to running a business or keeping an office organized, and are needed for a variety of jobs, ranging from office assistants to secretaries to office managers.
 Employees in nearly every industry and company need strong administrative skills.

 Written communication skills are also extremely important.
 Most administrative positions involve a lot of writing.
-Administrative employees might write memos for their employers, write material for the company website, or communicate with people via email.
+Administrative employees are often asked to write a variety of documents, including memos for their employers, copy for the company website, or email messages for staff or clients.
 They must be able to write clearly, accurately, and professionally.

 - Answering Telephones